Ultimate Big Brother: Broadcasts

 The Launch Night and first broadcast of Ultimate Big Brother was on 24 August 2010 as part of the Big Brother 11 final night show, presented by Davina McCall.

 The main television coverage of Ultimate Big Brother was screened on Channel 4 using daily highlights programmes, narrated by Marcus Bentley.
 These episodes summarised the events of the previous day in the House.
 Although the schedule was erratic, in general the Monday to Thursday highlights episodes were shown at 10 pm and aired for 70 minutes, whilst the weekend shows aired for 60 minutes at 9 pm.
 The two-part, live eviction shows, hosted by Davina McCall, featured a highlights episode 9 pm and a second show at 10:35 pm in which the evicted housemate (or housemates) were interviewed.
 Eviction shows and highlights episodes were given a censored repeat the following morning on both Channel 4 and E4.

 Alongside these highlights shows were spin-off programmes, Big Brother's Big Mouth and Big Brother's Little Brother, which comment on fandom, cultural reaction to the events within the House and include interviews with celebrities, former housemates and family and friends of housemates.
 Emma Willis and George Lamb presented Big Brother's Little Brother live on E4 at 6 pm for 30 minutes Monday to Friday and on Channel 4 for an hour Sunday lunchtime.
 Big Brother's Big Mouth was fronted by McCall and aired on E4 for an hour after the main eviction programme.

 Logo

-The eye logo was identical to Big Brother 2010.
+The eye logo remained the same from Big Brother 2010.